MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 Your machine is offline and can't be reached.
 Bring all machines online and then refresh the page.

-#### Error 4: "Couldn't check the status on this machine" or "To use this feature, install the latest update"
+#### Error 4: "Couldn't check the status on this server" or "To use this feature, install the latest update"

 One or more of your machines isn't updated and doesn't have the required packages to set up AVMA.
 Ensure that your system is updated, and then refresh the page.
 For more information, see [Update Azure Local instances](./update-cluster.md).